 - Setting Up Meta Pixel

 - Optimizing Ad Copy

 10 Things You Need to Know as a Facebook Marketer

 An optimized page is essential to your success as a Facebook marketer.
 Among other benefits, an optimized page allows new followers to understand what your business is about at a glance.

-In addition to socializing, users also visit the site to opens in a new windowdiscover things that matter.
+In addition to socializing, users also visit Facebook to discover things that matter.
 Letting followers know what value they stand to gain by interacting with your brand is a good strategy for captivating and winning their interest.

-In other words, an optimized Facebook is an effective lead magnet.
+In other words, an optimized Facebook page is an effective lead magnet.

 At the very basic, a Facebook marketer needs to have an optimized profile picture (preferably the business logo) as well as a cover photo with more brand information.
 When creating your profile and cover photos (or any other brand image you share online), you should employ high-quality graphics and customize them to the right sizes.